CSituma/CSituma/README.md

 ![claragithub](https://github.com/CSituma/CSituma/blob/main/tumblr_nt02rdAnUC1uu7byeo1_500.gif)

-- 🔭 I’m currently working on a React-Express project
+- 🔭 I’m currently working on a Nextjs-Strapi/Express/MongoDB project

-- 🌱Ask me About : React, Jamstack
+- 🌱Ask me About : Jamstack (React,Nextjs)

-- 👯 I’m looking to collaborate on React  and Express Projects
+- 👯 I’m looking to collaborate on React,Nextjs,Strapi and Express Projects

 - ♣️ I'm hireable for a job as a Software Developer.